Reviewed by Erica Irish, DVM

 If you’ve ever had a toothache, you might recall pushing your food to one side of the mouth.
 A dog may try a similar technique if there’s a dental problem like gingivitis/periodontal disease.

 An epulis in a dog may become painful and uncomfortable when eating.
-For that reason, your dog may begin to eat less or may seem picker than usual on what is put in front of him.
+For that reason, your dog may begin to eat less or may seem pickier than usual.

-Inappetence is a medical term to describe a person or animal with a lowered appetite.
-Dogs are usually happy to eat pretty much anything you put in front of him.
+Inappetence is a medical term to describe a person or animal with a lack of appetite.
+Dogs are usually happy to eat pretty much anything you put in front of them.
+So, if that changes, you should consult a veterinarian.

-If the epulis is causing any pain or discomfort, however, he may decide not to eat at all.
+If the epulis is causing any pain or discomfort, however, he or she may decide not to eat at all.

 Dogs shouldn’t have bad breath.
 Any strong or putrid odor coming from your dog’s mouth is a bad sign.
 He/she could have an infected tooth, inflamed or infected gums, something rotten stuck in the teeth, or any number of issues that need care.